On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: More Details on the Theory

 \end{definition}

 To relate AS informativeness to BT progress under learning dynamics, we impose the following mild regularity assumptions.
-Each assumption is accompanied by a brief intuition clarifying its role: \textbf{Asmp.~\ref{ass:q_indist_harm_onestep}} states that harmful belief drift is independent of the specific query chosen, and is instead driven by deficiencies in the agent’s BT mechanism. \textbf{Asmp.~\ref{ass:uniform_bt_masking}} upper-bounds the amount of belief progress that can be absorbed in a single step, and further ties such progress to the evidence revealed under the oracle belief dynamics. \textbf{Asmp.~\ref{ass:conservative_modulus}} enforces a Lipschitz-type stability of future belief quality with respect to the current potential, reflecting a conservative propagation of belief improvements under weak belief-tracking.
+Each assumption is accompanied by a brief intuition clarifying its role: \textbf{Asmp.~\ref{ass:action_indist_harm_onestep}} states that harmful belief drift is independent of the specific action chosen, and is instead driven by deficiencies in the agent's BT mechanism. \textbf{Asmp.~\ref{ass:uniform_bt_masking}} upper-bounds the amount of belief progress that can be absorbed in a single step by the current BT capability. \textbf{Asmp.~\ref{ass:residual_as_budget}} states that the residual oracle AS information budget from any reachable belief remains controlled by the global AS informativeness, reflecting that information supply is governed by the action-selection kernel itself, and no reachable belief state should unlock a much larger information budget than the global oracle-reference AS $I_\mathrm{AS}$. \textbf{Asmp.~\ref{ass:conservative_modulus}} enforces a Lipschitz-type stability of future belief quality with respect to the current potential, reflecting a conservative propagation of belief improvements under weak belief tracking.